stangeqwq/simpledecrypt/README.md

 (base) stange@ericjoshua simpledecrypt % python3 simpledecrypt.py
 /path/to/file:encryptedsub.txt
 ```
 Upon entering, we receive an output txt file in the same directory with the name `decrypted.txt`.
-Printing out the content on the conse shows that the program works!
+Printing out the content on the terminal shows that the program works!

 ```console
 (base) stange@ericjoshua simpledecrypt % cat decrypted.txt